 It’s not easy to work with the old ways and years of being male-dominated industry has left their marks in construction.
 However, it’s vital that we work on building trust and respect between workers, that will benefit companies and the sector overall.
 The more we work on employees, the more employees will develop and contribute to the growth of the industry.

 There are a lot of organizations that provide mentorship, networking and opportunities for growth and business development to women in the construction industry.
-Success stories are also very important.
+Success stories are also very important as they help in breaking the barriers for women in construction.
 Sharing your success with other women may inspire them and give them faith to follow their career and fulfill dreams.

 NEW offers a two-month training program for women of NY, many of them unemployed or underemployed women of color